Hibiscus Women’s Care Certified Nurse Midwives

 Our certified nurse midwives collaborate with our board-certified physicians to provide patients with comprehensive assessment, diagnosis and treatment.
 In addition, they may conduct physical examinations; prescribe medications including contraceptive methods; admit, manage and discharge patients; order and interpret laboratory and diagnostic tests and order the use of medical devices.

 Hibiscus Women’s Care CNMs provide a full range of primary health care services for women of all ages including gynecologic and family planning services, preconception care, care during pregnancy, childbirth and the postpartum period, care of the normal newborn, and treatment for sexually transmitted diseases.
 Our nurse midwives do not attend home births.
-They provide care for in-hospital births at Holmes Regional Medical Center in the Birth Suites under the supervision of practice physicians, Dr. Wagaman and Dr. Perry.
-The physicians of “OB Hospitalist Group” cover our CNMs 24-7 when the practice physicians are not available.
+They provide care for in-hospital births at Holmes Regional Medical Center in the Birth Suites under the supervision of practice physicians, Dr. Perry and Dr. Escobar.
+The physicians of “Pediatrix Medical Group” cover our CNMs 24-7 when the practice physicians are not available.